mirage335/PatchRap/README.md

 No claim of liability is made by anyone.
 Your accident is your accident.
 Use common sense, and follow all regulations.
 If you don't understand the safety features and limitations, don't use this circuitry or anything similar.

 #FutureWork
+##Modules
+*) Modular, breadboard compatible PCB architecture for more flexibility.

+##Mainboard
+*) New modular standards should be integrated.

 *) Header connectors should use larger VIA holes for easier assembly.
 *) Limit switch common terminals should be used as outputs.
 A three-terminal limit switch NO pin can be wired to Ethernet/T568A pin2 (sGND).
 The entire NC line (pin4) can then be wired to 3.3V, with the currently assigned NO line (pin5) wired to common output.
 In summary, pin2 becomes NO/GND, pin4 HIGH, pin5 SIGNAL.

-*) Extruder power should be jumper-configurable to Vsys/12V/5V.
+*) Extruder power should be jumper-configurable to Vsys/12V/Vlogic.
 *) Extruder heater pair should be jumper-configurable to include pGND/Vsys.
 *) Extruder thermistor pair should be jumper-configurable to include sGND/Vsys.

+*) Filter inductors bridged by default.

+*) Zener diode, 863-1N5919BG, option for adapting 24V/12V/5V fans.

 #Reference
 https://www.inventables.com/technologies/stepper-motor-nema-17